Laurence Tribe: Free speech and other rights advocacy

 In 2014, Tribe was retained to represent Peabody Energy in a suit against the Environmental Protection Agency.
 Tribe argued that EPA's use of the Clean Air Act to implement its Clean Power Plan was unconstitutional.
-Tribe's legal analysis has been criticized by other legal commentators, including fellow Harvard Law School professors Richard J. Lazarus and Jody Freeman, who described his conclusion as "wholly without merit".
-His advocacy for corporations like Peabody has been criticized by some legal experts.
+Tribe's legal analysis has been criticized by some legal commentators, including fellow Harvard Law School professors Richard J. Lazarus and Jody Freeman, who described his conclusion as "wholly without merit".

+Tribe, along with Alan Dershowitz and a number of other scholars at Harvard Law School expressed their support for animal rights including "animal personhood" in 2003.